Composite Higgs models

 In particle physics, composite Higgs models (CHM) are speculative extensions of the Standard Model (SM) where the Higgs boson is a bound state of new strong interactions.
 These scenarios are models for physics beyond the SM presently tested at the Large Hadron Collider (LHC) in Geneva.

 In all composite Higgs models the Higgs boson is not an elementary particle (or point-like) but has finite size, perhaps around 10^{−18} meters.
 This dimension may be related to the Fermi scale (100 GeV) that determines the strength of the weak interactions such as in β-decay, but it could be significantly smaller.
 Microscopically the composite Higgs will be made of smaller constituents in the same way as nuclei are made of protons and neutrons.

 History

 Often referred to as "natural" composite Higgs models, CHMs are constructions that attempt to alleviate fine-tuning or "naturalness" problem of the Standard Model.

-These typically engineer the Higgs boson as a naturally light pseudo-Goldstone boson or Nambu-Goldstone field, in analogy to the pion (or more precisely, like the K-mesons) in QCD.
+These typically engineer the Higgs boson as a naturally light pseudo-Goldstone boson or Nambu-Goldstone field, in analogy to the pion (or more precisely, like the K-mesons) in quantum chromodynamics.
 These ideas were introduced by Georgi and Kaplan as a clever variation on technicolor theories to allow for the presence of a physical low mass Higgs boson.

 These are forerunners of Little Higgs theories.

 In parallel, early composite Higgs models arose from the heavy top quark and its renormalization group infrared fixed point, which implies a strong coupling of the Higgs to top quarks at high energies.